 Licensing and Regulation of UK Online Bingo Sites

 While there are still problems to overcome, Britain stands as one of the world leaders in terms of making gambling safe.
-Bingo sites as part of this need to be fully licenced and regulated before any players can join and begin playing.
+Bingo sites as part of this need to be fully licensed and regulated before any players can join and begin playing.

 While some regulatory bodies ask for different assurances, the Gambling Commission in the UK stands as just about the most robust and rigorous around.
 Under their regulations, bingo operators need to be 100% secure, fair and cannot hold back your cash if you are lucky enough to win!

 As well as all of this, when an online bingo operator is given a licence it means they must adhere to any and all legislation covering their industry.
 They are regularly monitored and checked so you can continue to play with full peace of mind.
 We take you through all you need to know in order to put your mind at ease.

 What is the Gambling Commission?

 Not connected to any political party nor the government of the day, the Gambling Commission are the gambling industry’s regulatory body.

 The commission was started as part of the 2005 UK Gambling Act, forming officially in 2007, and are currently helping to reshape the Gambling Act for the modern, internet age.